brown-ccv/jupyterhub-docker-images/README.md

 > Note: The production image will be created in CI.

 To add a new class:
 - Use the provided script in `dev/add_class.sh` to create a workflow file and scafold the requirements directory.
-The script takes three arguments class name (string): `-c`, target in docker file (string): `-t` and wheter to install mysql `-m` (ommit the `-m` tag if mysql is not required).
+The script takes three arguments: class name (string): `-c`, target in docker file (string): `-t` and wheter to install mysql `-m` (ommit the `-m` tag if mysql is not required).

 ```bash
 # e.g